 Her early status is also justified.
 She was an Artificial Human that was originally meant to be nothing more than a vessel for Mana.
 It's only thanks to Shu that she learns how to be her own person.

-Extreme Doormat: She's stoic, quiet and seems to only act in order to follow Gai's orders.
+Extreme Doormat: She's stoic, quiet and seems to only act to follow Gai's orders.
 This might have to deal with the fact that she turns out to be an Artificial Human that was originally meant to be nothing more than a vessel for Mana.

 Grand Theft Me: Mana, at least partially, got into her head and has been murdering people to carry out her own agenda.
 Mana has been doing this in momentary bursts since Episode 16, and as of Episode 21, she has fully taken control over her body.